 That waitress stood behind a waist high counter to this point.
 She leaned down, grabbed a sugar shaker, and tossed it to Myrle.
 The sugar shaker passed over the counter, traveling through the air, in an end over end fashion.
 It passed that disgruntled customer, waiting in line.
 That customer ducked with a yelp.
 The sugar shaker didn’t come close to him, but one has to imagine that seeing something in one’s peripheral, after so much vocal hysterics, could lead that person to believe that a projectile was heading towards their head.
 The sugar shaker passed through the rest of the naked air and landed in Myrle’s waiting hand.

 Without glancing at its progress, or its ascension or descent, Myrle caught the sugar shaker right side up.
 He flipped it, again without a scant glance, and poured it into his tea.

 “What’s that?”
-Myrle asked in a casual manner that Jake believed the effect he was trying to achieve.
+Myrle asked in a casual manner that Jake believed enhanced the effect he was trying to achieve.

 “Do you two do that often?”
 Rogene asked.
 She was laughing.
 She studied Myrle while laughing.
 She was looking from Myrle to the waitress.
 “What happened here?”

 “I asked for the sugar shaker, and she gave me one.”